Roadside roadworthiness checks

 - fuel system - no leaks, fuel cap fastens correctly and seals securely

-- exhaust emissions - vehicle meets the requirements for exhaust emissions
+- exhaust - vehicle meets the rules for exhaust condition, emissions and noise

 - vehicle structure - free from too much corrosion or damage with no sharp edges

 - doors - opening and closing mechanism, latch security in closed position

 - mirrors - presence, condition and security

 - wheels and tyres - condition, security, tyre size/ type and tread depth